ProjectTides/tides/docs/about/code-of-conduct.md

 ---
 layout: default
+title: Code of Conduct
+nav_order: 2
+parent: About
 ---

-# Contributor Code of Conduct
+# Code of Conduct

 Trust, respect, collaboration and transparency are core values we believe should live and breathe within our projects.
 Our community welcomes participants from around the world with different experiences, unique perspectives, and great ideas to share.